rh-ai-quickstart/multi-skills-llm/README.md

 Based on this type of query, the corresponding vector database with specialized knowledge of that specific area will be used for retrieval augmented generation (RAG).
 This provides context to the original query by modifying the query before inputting into the LLM.

 A small base model is deployed on a CPU and a large base model is deployed on a GPU or AI accelerator. vLLM is used as the inference serving engine for optimal performance.
-Based on the complexity of the query, the modifyed query will be passed to the appropriate hardware.
+Based on the complexity of the query, the modified query will be passed to the appropriate hardware.

 The goals achieved include:
 - **Avoids training** a huge "omni-support" LLM and any specialized finetuning